 This unique attraction is the only UNESCO world heritage site in Northern Ireland.
 50 to 60 million years ago, a volcanic eruption under the sea caused rapid cooling of the Basalt lava, leaving 40,000 interlocking basalt columns up to 12 metres high.
-You cannot afford to not visit the Giant’s Causeway while in Ireland.
-Let your guide share the legend of the Irish Giant Finn McCool, who built the stepping-stones in a day to reach Scotland.
+You cannot afford to miss a visit the Giant’s Causeway while in Ireland.

 achieve.
-More than two centuries later, they starred as the King’s Road in Game of Thrones, appearing in season 2 when Arya Stark escaped from King’s Landing.
+More than two centuries later, they starred as the King’s Road in Game of Thrones.

 *Please note that you’ll need to book both tours at the same time to redeem the discount.